stackbit-projects/inteloperator-6da87/content/pages/blog/email-collection.md

 ---
 title: Email Collection
-subtitle: 'Finding those emails at scale, with automation'
+subtitle: 'Finding emails at scale, with a focus on automation!'
 date: '2021-10-09'
 categories: []
 tags: []